ZamboniL/hangman/README.md

 Without installing anything!

+## What i learned

+  With this project i set out to learn how to work better with Ruby serialization utilizing a YAML model to save game information to be loaded after.

+  I also learned how to better organize my Ruby library and reinforced my OOP knowledge.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.